jeffknupp/blog/content/2012-02-14-profiling-django-applications.md

 ------------------------------
-[linkrdr](http://www.linkrdr.com) allows, among other things, a user to import their RSS/Atom/Twitter/Anything Else feeds and get an inteligently laid out view of the _links_ contained in their feeds.
+[linkrdr](http://www.linkrdr.com) allows, among other things, a user to import their RSS/Atom/Twitter/Anything Else feeds and get an intelligently laid out view of the _links_ contained in their feeds.
 The `show_items` view for linkrdr is responsible for retrieving the user's current feeds, gathering the links from those feeds' entries, and scoring, sorting, and aggregating the links for presentation.

-When I first began work on the view, I did so with a unit test prewritten.
+When I first began work on the view, I did so with a unit test pre-written.
 I needed to get that test working, so I did so in the simplest way possible.
 Here's what the code looked like: